10621223/Laraieb-Imam/README.md

 EBS Storage Cost: 1,622,016.00 USD
 Amazon Elastic Block Storage (EBS) pricing (monthly): 1,622,016.00 USD

+<h3>Cloud Watch Requirement</h3>

+Cloud watch is a monitoring tool which helps to track the usage of cloud.
+It is offered free of cost by AWS.

 <h1>Non-cloud Recommendation</h1>
 1. Outsource customer grevience centres
+2.
 Small instance to host crm app.
 Cost of AWS nad hubspot combined together -and offered to client . this highly benefits the cliet.
 VPC need